Freight Shipping from New Orleans to San Antonio

 How much does it cost to ship freight from New Orleans to San Antonio?

-Full truckload (FTL) rates from New Orleans, LA to San Antonio, TX currently range from $1,417-$1,746 for a standard dry van load over the 659-mile route.
+Full truckload (FTL) rates from New Orleans, LA to San Antonio, TX currently range $1,417-$1,746 (roughly $2.17-$2.65 per mile over 659 miles).
 LTL shipments typically cost $562-$960 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to San Antonio?

-Standard FTL transit from New Orleans to San Antonio is approximately 12 hrs by truck over 659 miles.
+Standard FTL transit from New Orleans to San Antonio is approximately 12 hrs by truck over 659 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS New Orleans Intermodal to Union Pacific San Antonio Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for New Orleans to San Antonio freight?